 - He first appears when you're down in a sewer.
 MJ12 soldiers and their robots are right above you, and they're looking for your head.
-You pass on, and suddenly, your infolink rings, revealing a demonic voice and a creepy looking eyeball.
-"I now have access to your systems."
+You pass on, and suddenly, your infolink rings, revealing a loud, inhuman-sounding voice and a creepy looking eyeball.
+"I NOW HAVE FULL ACCESS TO YOUR SYSTEMS."

 - Take the time to look at a Paris public terminal and you'll find an entry titled "READ ME."
 Take a look at it and you'll find the phrases "ICARUS FOUND YOU!!!" and "RUN WHILE YOU CAN!!!" repeated over and over, in a > shape.

 - While going through the DuClaire mansion, he informs you that she's been executed and dissected.

 - Daedalus, the more benevolent counterpart of Icarus, inadvertently has qualities like this, since his first contact with you (in the Majestic 12 cell) comes right out of the blue, and you won't learn his/her/its true goals until much later in the game.
 Alex Jacobson adds a cherry to the top by noting:

 - Also, freaking greasels.
 They're weird little chupacabra-looking creatures that spit acid.
 They're tiny compared to you, so you never know if you'll run into one in a cramped ventilation shaft.
 Also, they make this really creepy noise whenever you're near them.
 To top it all off, they're very hard to kill.

 JC: Bravery is not a function of firepower.